Top Tips for Schoolreaders Volunteers

 Some people feel nervous about interrupting a class to pull out the readers – there is no need to feel you are being disrespectful.
 Teachers would usually prefer you to pop your head in to say hello and to let them know you have arrived so you can collect the first child.

-Once you have started with one child it can be less disrupting to get that child to send the next one on your list - they like doing that!
+Once you have started with one child it can be less disrupting to get that child to send the next one on your list - they tend to enjoy doing that!

 9. Choose a Quiet Spot: